research-software-collaborations/research-software-collaborations.github.io/pages/trainee_program.md

 title: Research Software Trainees and Fellowships Program
 ---

-We are looking for summer 2024 projects.
-Contact us if you are interested and have a project/mentor idea that fits our program.
+We are looking for summer 2025 projects.
+Apply [here](https://docs.google.com/forms/d/e/1FAIpQLSei8ZRzL4hDXm-kaA8l5JSS053bi8nX42f3y4i56T3UkgBjYg/viewform?usp=dialog) or simply contact us if you are interested and have a project/mentor idea that fits our program.
 We are happy to discuss project ideas with you.

 ## Research Software Trainees